pellegabriel/test-pelle/README.md

 In the project directory, you can run:

-### `npm start`
+### npm install

-Runs the app in the development mode.\
+Installs all the necessary dependencies for the project.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+### npm start

-The page will reload if you make edits.\
+Runs the app in the development mode.
-You will also see any lint errors in the console.
+Open http://localhost:3000 to view it in the browser.